inkscribe-org/chatherine/backend/README.md

 ---

-## **✨ The Chathy Solution**
+## **✨ The Chatherine Solution**

 ### **1\.
 Text‑to‑Train (Dynamic Ingestion)**

-Business owners talk to Chathy just like texting an employee:
+Business owners talk to Chatherine just like texting an employee:

 * “Our facial treatment is now $120.”
 * “We’re adding pumpkin muffins back to the menu.”
 * “Dentist Patel is unavailable next Thursday.”

-Chathy interprets the update, structures it, and updates the bot’s behavior immediately.
+Chatherine interprets the update, structures it, and updates the bot’s behavior immediately.

 ### **2\.
 Action-Oriented AI**

-Chathy isn’t just a FAQ chatbot.
+Chatherine isn’t just a FAQ chatbot.
 It can:

 * Update schedules
 * Modify inventory or menus